 features are used, but others need to be shielded off.
 Consider the stack

-container: it is commonly implemented in-terms-of a deque
+container: it is commonly implemented in-terms-of a deque, returning

 the `direction of use' right: inheritance aiming at implementing an is-a